okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 tweets:
 - "Learn how to use method-based security with @SpringSecurity in this tutorial."
 - "Confused on when to use HttpSecurity vs PreAuthorize with @SpringSecurity, check out this post!"
-- "Andrew explains how to secure a SpringBoot app with a couple lines of code."
+- "Andrew explains how to secure a @springboot app with a couple of lines of code."
 image: blog/featured/okta-java-bottle-headphones.jpg
 ---